archethic-foundation/archethic-docs/docs/learn/archethic-intro.md

 ---
 id: archethic-intro
-title: ARCHEthic introduction
+title: Archethic introduction
 ---
-ARCHEthic is the next generation of Blockchain which provides a truly decentralized limitless network, using TransactionChain and a new consensus named ARCH (Atomic Rotating Commitment Heuristic), to be the most secure and scalable decentralized network.
+Archethic is the next generation of Blockchain which provides a truly decentralized limitless network, using TransactionChain and a new consensus named ARCH (Atomic Rotating Commitment Heuristic), to be the most secure and scalable decentralized network.

 ---

-ARCHEthic's network is built to overcome the issues faced by other blockchain solutions:
+Archethic's network is built to overcome the issues faced by other blockchain solutions:

   - Support of billions of transactions
   - Linear scalability